 Contractor Table Saws

-These designs are the oldest of the portable table saws, and contractor models are also the heaviest.
+So-called contractor tablesaws are the oldest of the portable models, and contractor saws are also the heaviest.
 That’s why I consider them “semi-portable”.
 You just don’t want to lug them around too often.
 Always sold with a stand, and often including a cast-iron work surface, contractor saws offer greater stability in exchange for limited portability.

 Though powerful, many models can’t be hooked up to a dust vac because the bottom portion of the saw is open.
 A contractor table saw makes the most sense for use in a garage or basement workshop where you’ll need to move the tool from time to time.
 They don’t fold, so you’ll need a pickup truck for transport.
 Once upon a time, contractor table saws were the only kind of portable unit on the market.
 These days benchtop models are better if you plan to move your saw around a lot.